UnLuckyLust/Inventory-UI-AGR/README.md

 # Inventory UI (AGR)
 User Interface for 'AGR PRO' inventory items

-This is the alpha step of the plugin to show the concept.
+This is the alpha step of the asset to show the concept.
 All the code is still under development and bugs may occurred.
 You can add code or edit it at any time.

 How to use the system with your own project: